Canadian Radio Broadcasting Commission: Commissioners and mandate

-Bennett named Hector Charlesworth, editor of Saturday Night magazine, as chairman of the CRBC.
-The other members of the Commission were Thomas Maher, an unsuccessful Quebec Conservative candidate in 1930 federal election and director of a private radio station in Quebec City and Lieutenant Colonel William Arthur Steel (1890–1968) former Chief Radio Officer with the Canadian Corps during World War I.
+The CRBC was governed by three commissioners.
+Bennett appointed Hector Charlesworth, editor of Saturday Night, as chairman.
+The other commissioners were Thomas Maher, a Quebec Conservative and director of a private radio station in Quebec City, and Lieutenant-Colonel W. Arthur Steel, a technical consultant to the Parliamentary Radio Committee and former chief radio officer with the Canadian Corps during the First World War.